nss-day-cohort-51/nutshell-vampire-brood/pull_request_template.md

 In order to replicate and test, please see the Events section.
 You will see background colors, text colors, borders, etc that are in align with the rest of the Event section.

+ADDITION:
+Added a "More Details" button on the Event Card.
+Added styling to fall in-line with existing buttons.

 # Checklist:

 - [X] My code follows the style guidelines of this project